dotnet/training-tutorials/content/csharp/getting-started/lesson-12.md

 ```

 Notice that the expression method, ``twentyFive``, is able to use the other variables in its expression.

+Lambda expressions can be very useful in describing simple functions.
+Two ways in which they are commonly used is for *predicates* and *selectors*, which return a bool and an object respectively.
+You'll see these in action in [Introducing LINQ](lesson-17.md), the lesson covering language integrated queries (LINQ).

 ## Next Steps